-While explaining Black-body radiation, Planck derived his famous Plank’s Constant
+|While explaining Black-body radiation, Planck derived his famous Plank’s Constant

-The Planck’s Constant is a fundamental physical constant which was coined for the quantization of Light and Matter.
+The Planck’s Constant is a fundamental physical constant that was coined for the quantization of Light and Matter.
 In simple terms, it is an amount of energy in one cycle of the wave from Electromagnetic Radiation, regardless of an associated wavelength.

 The Planck’s Constant is the only fundamental physical constant which is known to it’s lowest level of precision.
 It is seen as the sub-atomic scale constant.
-In fact, it is one of the smallest physical constant used in the physics.
+In fact, it is one of the smallest physical constant used in physics.

 h = 6.6260755 x 10-34 J s